cloudnativetrainings/trainings/kkp_fundamentals/README.md

 - **Seed datacenter** – A definition/reference to a seed cluster
 - **Node datacenter** – A definition/reference of a datacenter/region/zone at a cloud provider (aws=zone, digitalocean=region, openstack=zone)

-**N.B -- For further references, kindly check the official documentation** https://docs.kubermatic.com/
+**N.B -- For further references, kindly check the [official documentation](https://docs.kubermatic.com/)**

 ## Prerequisites
-- Founded Kubernetes knowledge and tooling usage
+- Founded knowledge on kubernetes and tooling usage

 ## Deliverables